All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 Each book has some 700 lines which were to be read taking into account prosody, the dividing of the verse into long and short syllables.
 A performance in an odeon, a small covered theatre for poetry and music, could well have been dedicated to reading aloud one of the books.
 The most popular ones were those containing love stories, in particular those relating to ordinary people and ending with the death of the lovers, such as that of Pyramus and Thisbe, the Romeo and Juliet of the Ancient World.
 Filarete showed the dramatic end of the couple with Thisbe throwing herself on the sword by which Pyramus had killed himself (more on this story in a page showing a mosaic at Paphos on Cyprus).

-The Rape of Europe (Book II - left) and that of Proserpina (Book V - right)
+The Rape of Europa (Book II - left) and that of Proserpina (Book V - right)

 Notwithstanding the criticism by Vasari and other artists/art historians when Pope Paul V decided to demolish the façade of S. Pietro Vecchio and to replace it with a new one, the door by Filarete was kept, with the addition of two small stripes to adapt it to the new size of the opening.
-It is very likely that the decision was suggested by Cardinal Scipione Borghese, nephew of the pope, who later on commissioned Gian Lorenzo Bernini a statue of Apollo and Daphne, another myth described by Ovid, (you can see it in the image used as background for this page) for his villa.
+It is very likely that the decision was suggested by Cardinal Scipione Borghese, nephew of the Pope, who later on commissioned Gian Lorenzo Bernini a statue of Apollo and Daphne, another myth described by Ovid, (you can see it in the image used as background for this page).

 Villa la Farnesina: (above) Sleep of Endymion (Ars Amatoria - Book III, another work by Ovid) (left) and Death of Procris (Book VII) (right) by Giulio Romano; (below) Scilla and Nisos (Book VIII) (left) and Daedalus and Icarus (Book VIII) (right) by Sebastiano del Piombo